ketai-dhr/depthai-docs-website/source/pages/products.rst

 .. note::

-  Using the :ref:`BW1097 - RaspberryPi Compute Module` or :ref:`BW1098OBC - USB3 with Onboard Cameras`? **Your unit comes pre-calibrated**
+  Using the :ref:`BW1097 - RaspberryPi 计算模块` or :ref:`BW1098OBC - 带机载摄像头的 USB3`? **Your unit comes pre-calibrated**

-For the modular camera editions of DepthAI (:ref:`BW1098FFC - USB3 with Modular Cameras` and :ref:`BW1094 - RaspberryPi Hat`) it is necesssary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.
+For the modular camera editions of DepthAI (:ref:`BW1098FFC - 带模块相机的 USB3` and :ref:`BW1094 - RaspberryPi Hat`)
+it is necesssary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.

-For the :ref:`BW1097 - RaspberryPi Compute Module` and :ref:`BW1098OBC - USB3 with Onboard Cameras`, the units come pre-calibrated - but you may want to re-calibrate for better quality in your installation (e.g. after mounting the board to something), or if the calibration quality has started to fade over use/handling.
+For the :ref:`BW1097 - RaspberryPi 计算模块` and :ref:`BW1098OBC - 带机载摄像头的 USB3`, the units come
+pre-calibrated - but you may want to re-calibrate for better quality in your installation (e.g. after mounting the board to something), or if the calibration quality has started to fade over use/handling.

-Below is a quick video showing the (re-) calibration of the :ref:`BW1097 - RaspberryPi Compute Module`.
+Below is a quick video showing the (re-) calibration of the :ref:`BW1097 - RaspberryPi 计算模块`.

 Watching the video below will give you the steps needed to calibrate your own DepthAI.
 And for more information/details on calibration options, please see the steps below and also :code:`./calibrate.py --help` which will print out all of the calibration options.